umrysh/docs.worktyme.ca/content/docs/pay_stubs.md

 ## Accessing pay stubs

 Employees can access any uploaded pay stubs by clicking on "Paystubs" in the left hand menu.
 They will be presented with a list of their pay stubs and they can click on the name of the pay stub to download a copy.
+T4s are listed in the same table, but are colored in green.

 ![Paystubs](/docs/img/paystubs.png)